George Washington (train)

-The George Washington was a named passenger train of the Chesapeake and Ohio Railway running between Cincinnati, Ohio and Washington, D.C.
+The George Washington was a named passenger train of the Chesapeake and Ohio Railway running between Cincinnati, Ohio and Washington, D.C. that operated from 1932, the 200th anniversary of the birth of George Washington, to 1974.
 A section divided from the main train at Gordonsville, Virginia and operated through Richmond to Phoebus, Virginia.
 From the west, a section originated in Louisville and joined at Ashland.
-The train began service in 1932 to mark the 200th anniversary of the birth of the first president of the United States.

 History

 When the George Washington was inaugurated as C&O's top-notch train on April 30, 1932, it was one of only two all-air-conditioned, long-distance trains operating in America. (the other was the Baltimore and Ohio Railroad's Capitol Limited, which was instituted as an all-air-conditioned train only a week or so before the George Washington).
 New equipment was not built for this train; instead, older cars that were completely refurbished by Pullman and by C&O shops.
 It was still a few years before the streamliner craze, so C&O persisted with the standards of the time using its solid, heavy cars.

 The Pullman Company normally lettered its sleepers in a standardized fashion so that they could be interchanged and routed in any train in the United States with some uniformity, but there were some "name trains" to which specific cars were assigned on a regular basis, and C&O's George Washington was one of these.
 They differed from the standard Pullman sleepers in that they had the name of the train at the center of the letterboard where "PULLMAN" was usually placed, while the word "PULLMAN" was relocated to the end of the letterboard in small letters.

 After leaving Washington, the George passed through Virginia's horse country of Blue Ridge and Shenandoah Valley before assaulting the Allegheny Mountains en route to The Greenbrier, a C&O-owned luxury resort in White Sulphur Springs, West Virginia.
 It then descended through the New River Gorge before crossing into Ohio.
 In addition to carrying cars on the main route to Cincinnati, the train also carried through coaches and through sleeping cars from Washington to Louisville, Kentucky's Central Station via Lexington's Union Station, on a branch that broke off, due west at Ashland, Kentucky.

 In keeping with the theme, all the sleeping, dining, and lounge cars on the train were named for people, places, or events connected with Washington's life.
 In the sleepers the rooms were likewise given names of people associated with him.
 Booklets about Washington's life, followed by descriptions of the new train, were issued in great quantity, the train appeared in advertising in major magazines and on C&O timetables, and the whole introduction was given huge attention and publicity.
 A country starved for good news latched onto the railway's confidence in the future and willingness to spend money to introduce a fine new train.

 The April 1952 issue of Tracks Magazine reported: